 Freeview Play is the Freeview service that combines live TV and on demand, allowing you to access programmes from the past seven days through your on-screen TV guide or to go directly via one of the following apps.
 As you’d expect, there’s no subscription fees involved with the apps on Freeview Play.

-- BBC iPlayer – The iPlayer features catch up TV, films, box sets and archive material from the BBC.
+- BBC iPlayer – The iPlayer features catch-up TV, films, box sets and archive material from the BBC

-- All4 – Catch up on programmes from Channel 4, E4 and 4Music from the past 30 days and find old favourites in box-set form.
+- Channel 4 – Catch up on programmes from Channel 4 from the past 30 days and find old favourites in box-set form

-- My 5 – My 5 features shows from 5USA, 5STAR, 5Spike, the Paramount Network and PBS America as well as Channel 5 itself.
+- My5 – Features shows from 5USA, 5STAR, 5SELECT and Paramount+ as well as Channel 5 itself

-- UKTV Play – Catch up TV from UKTV’s free-to-air channels – Dave, Drama, Really and Yesterday.
+- UKTV Play – Catch-up TV from UKTV’s free-to-air channels – Dave, Drama, Really and Yesterday

-- CBS Catchup Channels UK – This on demand player lets you catch up with shows from the past 30 days from CBS Reality, CBS Drama and CBS Justice, as well as exclusive content and box sets.
+- CBS Catchup Channels UK – This on demand player lets you catch up with shows from the past 30 days from CBS Reality, CBS Drama and CBS Justice, as well as exclusive content and box sets

 Frequently asked questions